dmilon/custom-attr-app/README.md

 * This rails new was launched with the -J -M -T tags in order to simplify the app (no views = no JS ; no mailers involded in user stories ; I used Rspec to test my app, and not the rails Minitest).

+* Docker is set up using docker-compose.yml and DIP.
+Deeply inspired by [Evil Martians](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development).

 * I created models and table associations according to the DB schema (see this image below) I deducted from the user stories described.
 I included basic validations and some scopes.

 * Associations and validations are tested with Rspec and Shoulda-Matchers gems (``bundle exec rspec``).